telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

 ###### Example

-        //Put this after your Kendo AutoComplete for ASP.NET MVC declaration
+        //Put this after your Kendo AutoComplete for ASP.NET MVC declaration.
         <script>
         $(function() {
-            // Notice that the Name() of the autocomplete is used to get its client-side instance var autocomplete = $("#productAutoComplete").data("kendoAutoComplete");
+            //Notice that the Name() of the AutoComplete is used to get its client-side instance. var autocomplete = $("#productAutoComplete").data("kendoAutoComplete");
         });
         </script>